Yes A checkmark with a circle around it close

 1. Should you wait an extra year to take distributions from your retirement accounts?

-The RMD age has increased to age 73 for individuals who turn age 72 in 2023.
-This means they do not have an RMD due in 2023.
+The RMD age was increased to age 73 for individuals turning age 72 in 2023 or after.
 Individuals who turned age 72 in 2022 or earlier must continue taking their RMDs as scheduled.

 Planning considerations